-Credit for courses in which a passing grade ("D" or better) has been earned may be transferred to the college from colleges and universities accredited through one of the following associations:
+Credit for courses in which a passing grade ("D" or better) has been earned may be transferred to the colleges of the Dallas County Community College District from the following institutions:

 Official transcript evaluators who provide service to the college will complete course-by-course evaluations as needed for degree or program planning.
 The college will inform transfer students of the amount of credit that will transfer prior to the end of the first academic term in which they are enrolled.
 Once the student has been notified that the credits have been evaluated, the student may look at the results on eConnect.
 To access eConnect, visit http://econnect.dcccd.edu/econnect.